 It’s like a normal party, but with only a small number of guests (depending on your comfort level) and without the distraction of screentime.
 Yep, you collect everyone’s phones.
-No, you’re not holding them hostage (you can make it so anyone can easily access their phones if they need to), but you are inviting your guests to be more present and engaged.
+No, you’re not holding them hostage—you can make it so anyone can easily access their phones if they need to—but you are inviting your guests to be more present and engaged.
 It may wind up being a hit, it may be total failure, but hey, at least you’re giving yourself some good banter to kick off the night with, whilst providing an opportunity for the kind of human contact we could all benefit from right now.

 It may sound a little woo-woo, but you’d be surprised how your party guests will flock to have their cards read.
-Whether you’re hosting a shindig in your own home or bringing things to a venue, breaking up the crowd with some one-on-one entertainment is party hosting 101.
+After all, even if it’s just a small shindig in your own home, breaking the ice with some one-on-one entertainment is party hosting 101.

 In that same vein, you’d be surprised to learn that Uncle Fred knows he’s a Cancer sun, Aries rising and Scorpio moon.
 Inviting an astrologer to your party is a great way to treat your guests with some personal “me” time as they get their charts read.
 And who doesn’t love hearing how Saturn in Pisces will affect their finances?
 (Just make sure to tell your guests to come prepared with the exact hour and location they were born.)

 You can host a plain-old dinner party…or you can host a dinner party where somebody gets murdered.
-The uptick of interest in murder mystery experiences means there are probably plenty to choose from in your area.
-Whether the performance (spoiler: no one really gets murdered) comes to you or you go to them, it will definitely be dinner and a show.
+The uptick of interest in murder mystery experiences means there are plenty of options for having the performance (spoiler: no one really gets murdered) come to you—and it will definitely be dinner and a show.

 But do it like an adult.
 This means matching table cloths, adorable wicker baskets, cheese from your local farmers market and enough wine to satisfy a small army.
 Not so into sitting on the ground?
-It’s totally fine to bring your own table.
+It’s your birthday— be a diva and bring your own table.